Announcements

 Adult Bible Study and Sunday School - 9:15 a.m.

 SUNDAY Snacks and Coffee - Thanks to all those who signed up to bring snacks.
-Please contact Lilly if you have questions or would like to help clean up.
-OR, you could just lend a hand.
+Please lend a hand in cleaning up.

 ✛THIS WEEK and EVERY WEEK+

 Adult Bible Study - Sundays in the Mueller Room at 9:15 a.m.
-We will be studying the Apostle Paul's letter to the Roman Christians–Romans.
+We will be studying the Book of Concord.

-Monday- Meet with Sharon Becker, functional medicine coach will guide you in weight loss, addressing disease dynamics and exploring more about yourself on Monday evenings from 7-9 PM.
+Monday - Meet with Sharon Becker, functional medicine coach who will guide you in weight loss, addressing disease dynamics and exploring more about yourself on Monday evenings from 7-9 PM.

-Tuesday - Bible Study is now studying 1 Corinthians.
+Tuesday - Bible Study is nearing the end of the study of Ephesians.
 We meet at 1 PM in the Mueller room at church.

-Wednesday - Handmade Prayers (Prayer Shawl Ministry) meets the 2nd Wednesday of each month at 10 AM in Mueller Library (December 10).
+Wednesday - Handmade Prayers (Prayer Shawl Ministry) meets the 2nd Wednesday of each month at 10 AM in Mueller Library (Nay 13, 2026).
 We welcome everyone.
 This is a working meeting so please bring your yarn projects with you.
 If you know someone that is in need of a gift from us, please let us know.

 Thursday - Men's Bible Breakfast (MBB) meets on Thursday mornings at 8 AM via zoom.
 The format is discussion of the Lectionary readings for the upcoming Sunday.
 For more information email Dan Good.